ZenWave360/zenwave-sdk/plugins/asyncapi-spring-cloud-streams3/README.md

 Because access to the underlying broker is encapsulated behind the generated interfaces, it's possible to implement many Enterprise Integration Patterns (EIP) on top of them.

 - Transactional Outbox: for mongodb and jdbc
-- Business DeadLetterQueue
+- Business DeadLetter Queue
-- Enterprise Envelop (comming soon)
+- Enterprise Envelope
-- Async Request/Response (comming soon)
+- Async Request/Response (coming soon)

 ## Getting Help